pypa/virtualenv/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Custom distributions often want to use their own set of wheel versions to distribute instead of the one virtualenv
 releases on PyPi.
-The reason for this is trying to keep the system versions of those package in sync with what
+The reason for this is trying to keep the system versions of those packages in sync with what
 virtualenv uses.
 In such cases they should patch the module `virtualenv.seed.wheels.embed
 <https://github.com/pypa/virtualenv/tree/main/src/virtualenv/seed/wheels/embed>`_, making sure to provide the function
 ``get_embed_wheel`` (which returns the wheel to use given a distribution/python version).
 The ``BUNDLE_FOLDER``,
-``BUNDLE_SUPPORT`` and ``MAX`` variables are needed if they want to use virtualenvs test suite to validate.
+``BUNDLE_SUPPORT`` and ``MAX`` variables are needed if they want to use virtualenv's test suite to validate.

 Furthermore, they might want to disable the periodic update by patching the
 `virtualenv.seed.embed.base_embed.PERIODIC_UPDATE_ON_BY_DEFAULT